Miksel90/SemesterProject2/README.md

 We could design the site as we wanted, but had to remember what we had learned about user accessability and UX design from the previous semesters.
 After some brainstorming, the style I was aiming for was a vintage luxurious site, that specialized in expensive vintage clothes and jewelry.
 I wanted the site te feel classic and luxurious so I went for black, gold and a hint of kings blue for the palette.
 It was difficult to work with the gold color, since I could not get it to look gold enough, as it looked more yellow than gold.
 I started out with a lot of kings blue, especially on modals, but i toned it down as black and gold, with opacity fit the design better.
 I went with "Playfair display" as my header font as it displayed large text quite nicely. for my body i first used "Comfortaa" but it actually made all my text look like a mess, especially with large text parts. therefore I switched to "Raleway".

 I wanted to play around some with Bootstrap so I added an image carousel to the main page for esthetic purposes.
-If I had more time i would probably do something more with it like dynamically build from tags in auctions.
-The profile pages got a bit long when i had all the different sections flexing like a column, so I decided to add tabs to easily switch between different sections.
+If I had more time I would probably do something more with it like dynamically build from tags in auctions.
+The end result is almost like the prototype, but implemented some changes that helped the site.
+The profile page needed to much scrolling when I had all the different sections flexing like a column, so I decided to add tabs to easily switch between different sections and to limit scrolling.
 I also added some parallax scrolling on my auctions site.
 I wanted to work with modals so the pages looked cleaner without a lot of input fields.

 #### Images